Introduction

 Usage

-To view a list of all available commands, you may run the script without further commands:
+To view a list of all available commands, run the script without further commands:

 go run main.go

-Or if the application is built, you can use the executable binary:
+Or, if the application is built, use the executable binary:

 main